 - Serum protein and albumin levels

 - If wound infection or sepsis is suspected: wound swab and blood cultures

 - In circumferential limb wounds at risk for distal ischemia/compartment syndrome, assess perfusion with pulse oximetry (> 90% indicates adequate perfusion) and assessment of capillary refill and peripheral pulses

-- Airway management: Intubation and high flow oxygen therapy is indicated if an inhalation injury is suspected; or if burns involve more than 30–40% of the body surface; .
-Don't delay intubation if needed, as fluid resuscitation can increase laryngeal swelling, which will complicate intubation
+- Airway management: intubation and high flow oxygen therapy is indicated if an inhalation injury is suspected or if burns involve more than 30–40% of the body surface.
+Do not delay intubation if needed, as fluid resuscitation can increase laryngeal swelling, which will complicate intubation

 Begin initial with crystalloids, usually lactated Ringer's solution (RL)

-- In adults: Parkland formula is used to guide initial fluid therapy; : the volume of lactated Ringer's solution to be administered within a period of 24 h = 4 mL/kg x % of total body surface involved in burn x body weight (in kg)
+- Parkland formula was traditionally used to guide initial fluid therapy: the volume of lactated Ringer's solution to be administered within a period of 24 h = 4 mL x % of total body surface involved in 2nd and 3rd-degree burns x body weight (in kg)

-- Modified Brooke's formula may be used as an alternative to Parkland's formula: volume of lactated Ringer's solution to be administered within a period of 24 h = 2 mL x % of body surface involved in burn x body weight (in kg)
+- Volume of lactated Ringer's solution to be administered within a period of 24 h = 3 mL x % of body surface involved in 2nd and 3rd-degree burns x body weight (in kg)

-- Note that this is an INITIAL estimate for fluid requirements: fluid therapy should be modified to achieve a urine output of > 0.5 mL/kg/hr in adults and > 1 mL/kg/hr in children.
+- Note that this is an INITIAL estimate for fluid requirements: fluid therapy should be modified to achieve a urine output of 0.5 mL/kg/h in adults and 1 mL/kg/h in children (< 30 kg).